wkumari/draft-wkumari-dhc-capport/README.md

    o  Put back the DHCPv6 option, and made the fact that is separate
       from the DHCPv4 option clearer (Ted Lemon)

-   From 07 to 08:

-   o  Incorporated comments from Ted Lemon.
-Made the document much
-      shorter.